 The Company has a strong reputation for delivering outstanding customer service.
-The Board regularly receive updates and actively challenge management on the delivery of the Customer Strategy.
-All Board members receive a copy of the monthly Company's Business Report, which documents "Operational Excellence" specifically noting customer satisfaction scores and any complaints handling data.
-Members of the Board actively engage with its customer base.
+The Board regularly receives updates and actively challenges management on the delivery of the Customer strategy.
+All Board members receive a copy of the Company's monthly Business Report, specifically noting customer satisfaction scores and any complaints handling data.
+More detailed annual customer satisfaction scores are also considered.
+Members of the Board also actively engage with the Company's customer base, which usually includes attendance at the annual Methodist Conference.